-The Dutch Banking Association (Nederlandse Vereniging van Banken, "NVB") has established a Disciplinary Regulation (tuchtreglement) that lays down the consequences of breaching certain conduct rules and procedure for filing a complaint against individual employees.
-Employees of a bank must adhere to this disciplinary scheme and the conduct rules, by signing a disciplinary scheme declaration pursuant to the DFSA.
+The Dutch Banking Association (Nederlandse Vereniging van Banken, "NVB") has established a Disciplinary Regulation (tuchtregelement) that lays down the consequences of breaching certain conduct rules and procedure for filing an complaint against individual employees.
+Employees of a bank must adhere to this disciplinary scheme and the conduct rules, by signing a disciplinary scheme declaration pursuant to the DFSA starting 1 April 2015.